dlab-berkeley/programming-fundamentals/1-5_scripts.md

 #### Challenge 1

+Write a shell script called `backup.sh` in `my_files/` that backs up all of the files with a certain extension to a backup directory specified by the user.
+The user should supply two arguments, the first being the extension and the second being the name of the backup directory to use.
+For example, the command `bash backup.sh txt my_backup` would copy all files ending in ".txt" from the current directory to the directory `my_backup`.

+#### Challenge 2

 Write a shell script called `longest.sh` in `my_files/` that takes the name of a directory and a filename extension as its parameters, and prints out the number of lines and name of the file with the most lines in